-AI now handles the majority of customer queries at leading neobanks and digital lenders
+AI now handles up to 98% of customer queries at leading neobanks like WeBank, per their published operational data

-Complex complaint resolution requires AI systems with built-in compliance controls and audit trails
+Complex complaint resolution requires AI systems with built-in compliance controls and full audit trails

 Governance and guardrails remain the critical differentiator between AI that helps and AI that creates regulatory risk